Woman with short curly hair and a red patterned blouse, smiling while sitting by a window with greenery outside.

 So what makes me so special?

-Good question, there are lots of talented illustrators out there!
+Good question, there are lots of talented illustrators out there but I believe I have a unique blend of academic and artistic skills which make me perfect for interpreting complex content into engaging visuals.
 Here are some things which set me apart?

 • A Psychology BSc and MA - this means I understand data, research and how people tick!
 I’m also an excellent and reflective communicator.